ga-wdi-boston/rails-api-one-to-many/README.md

 either erroneous or, as it is in this case, missing.

 > As a reminder, generator short-hand for model creation is:
-> `bin/rails generate model author:string given_name:string surname:string`
+> `bin/rails generate model author given_name:string family_name:string specialty:string gender:string`

 ### Code Along: Create Doctor Model